sadiqawos/dark-room-project/README.md

 # The Dark Room Project
-A collection of tools merging Analog and Digital photography workflows
+A collection of tools for Analog and Digital photography workflows